 There really is no substitute for the correct preparation.
 So, always perform a through pre-wash, using a suitable pre-cleaner like Citrus Power Bug & Grime Remover, and be sure to flush out all the arches and panel gaps, to rid the vehicle of any dirt or dust that may interfere with your polishing stages later.
 Follow your pre-wash by using Avalanche Snow Foam to loosen and lift any remaining grime, and then contact wash with Lather Car Shampoo using the usual 2-bucket method.

 Remember that getting the wash stage correct is important before polishing, and even more crucial when it comes to maintenance, in fact there's not much point in polishing at all if you don't wash you car correctly.
 Otherwise it'll be full of swirls again after just a few washes.
-For more info on maintenance washing, check out our full guide here.
+For more info on maintenance washing, check out our guide.

 The next step is using ObliTARate Tar & Glue Remover to melt away stuck-on tar and other sticky contaminants.
 This solvent-based formula dissolves these kind of contaminants allowing them to be wiped away with a microfibre cloth.

 The final part of the decon trio is using clay to physical pull out other organic contaminants, overspray and anything else that's been left behind.
-Here you can utilise a Clay Bar or Clay Pad, along with Glide Clay Lube, over the whole vehicle, to leave your paintwork seriously smooth.
+Here you can utilise a Detailing Clay Bar, along with Glide Clay Lube, over the whole vehicle, to leave your paintwork seriously smooth.
 You can actually feel the difference "claying' makes as you work.

-For more information on professional 3-stage paint decontamination you can check out our full guide here.
+For more information on professional 3-stage paint decontamination you can check out our full guide.